rTMS Depression Treatment NICE Approved

 The guidelines issued by NICE have not specified or restricted the type of rTMS treatment, which means that practitioners can offer treatment using conventional rTMS – which takes around 40 minutes per session – and/or theta burst,

 which takes around 5 minutes.

-Ectron are the UK exclusive distributors of Magventure's rTMS system known as Magvita.
-This is the only system that has been awarded a CE mark for clinical use.
+Ectron are happy to introduce the next generation of rTMS the DuoMAG XT rTMS that has been awarded a CE mark for clinical use.